Key Takeaways

 1. Behavior patterns

-Folks with dismissive avoidant attachment tend to be extremely independent.
+People with dismissive avoidant attachment often show behavior patterns that often include extreme independence and emotional distance.
 They value their alone time and may consider themselves to be self-sufficient.
 They probably don’t ask for help very often and will withdraw if romantic partners or other close relationships get too close.

 2. Emotional responses

-When people are raised by emotionally unavailable caregivers, they may not see the importance of emotional intimacy or connection.
+People with avoidant attachment traits are often raised by emotionally unavailable caregivers, which can lead them to minimize or dismiss the importance of emotional intimacy.
 Whether they’re struggling to understand their own emotions or intentionally masking their feelings from others, it can be difficult to cultivate emotional closeness.
 They may also be uncomfortable in emotionally vulnerable situations.

 3. Relationship challenges